Palestine Police Force: Tegart forts

 Colonial Office officials in London wanted Irish-born police officer and engineer Sir Charles Tegart to become Inspector-General of the Force in 1937.
 He refused but joined Sir David Petrie in visiting the territory (December 1937 – January 1938) to advise on dealing with Arab guerrillas.

-Tegart forts are a style of militarized police fortress constructed throughout Palestine during the Arab Revolt.
+Tegart forts are a style of militarized police fortress constructed to protect British forces throughout Mandatory Palestine during the Arab Revolt, in which 17 police force officers were killed in 1937 and 94 in 1938.
 The forts are named after Tegart, who designed them in 1938 based on his experiences in the Indian insurgency.
-Tens of the reinforced concrete block structures were built to the same basic plan, both along the so-called Tegart's Wall of the northern border with Lebanon and Syria, and at strategic intersections in the interior of Palestine.
+Approximately 60 of the reinforced concrete block structures were built to the same basic plan, with larger designs at prominent locations.
+They were built both at strategic intersections in the interior of Mandatory Palestine and along the so-called Tegart's wall of the northern border with the French-administered Mandate for Syria and the Lebanon, where they were intended to prevent the flow of weapons.

 Many of them stand to this day, and some continue to be used as jails and police stations.

-The Force during and after World War II

 Wanted Poster of the Palestine Police Force offering rewards for the capture of Stern Gang members: Jaacov Levstein (Eliav); Yitzhak Yezernitzky (Shamir); and Natan Friedman-Yelin.

+During and post-World War II

-After the 1939 White Paper, the British limited Jewish immigration to Palestine, despite the dire situation of European Jews during the Holocaust.
+After the White Paper of 1939, the British limited Jewish immigration to Palestine during the Holocaust.
 The PPF was tasked with enforcing these restrictions, including intercepting illegal immigrants.

-On 27 May 1942, the Police became a military force eligible to be deployed on military operations inside Palestine and in Syria and Iraq.
+On 27 May 1942, the Police became a military force eligible to be deployed on military operations inside Mandatory Palestine and in Syria and Iraq.

 In 1944, the Police Mobile Force (PMF) was created as a fully militarized strike force, which was part of and under the command of the Palestine Police.
 Established with 800 British servicemen, who had been on active wartime service in Italy, North Africa, and Britain, the PMF was organized, trained, and equipped along military lines.
 Members wore 'battle dress' and were trained in a special training depot based in Jenin.

-The United Nations Partition Resolution, 1947
+End of the mandate

 By the time of the 1947 UN Partition Plan the British members of the Force alone numbered 4,000.